Enzyme catalysis: Active enzyme

 Thus, the reaction ((3)) shows that the enzyme acts as a powerful reactant of the reaction.
 According to the proposed concept, the H transport from the enzyme promotes the first reactant conversion, breakdown of the first initial chemical bond (between groups P1 and P2).
 The step of hydrolysis leads to a breakdown of the second chemical bond and regeneration of the enzyme.

 The proposed chemical mechanism does not depend on the concentration of the substrates or products in the medium.
 However, a shift in their concentration mainly causes free energy changes in the first and final steps of the reactions ((1)) and ((2)) due to the changes in the free energy content of every molecule, whether S or P, in water solution.

 This approach is in accordance with the following mechanism of muscle contraction.
 The final step of ATP hydrolysis in skeletal muscle is the product release caused by the association of myosin heads with actin.
 The closing of the actin-binding cleft during the association reaction is structurally coupled with the opening of the nucleotide-binding pocket on the myosin active site.

 Notably, the final steps of ATP hydrolysis include the fast release of phosphate and the slow release of ADP.

 The release of a phosphate anion from bound ADP anion into water solution may be considered as an exergonic reaction because the phosphate anion has low molecular mass.

 Thus, we arrive at the conclusion that the primary release of the inorganic phosphate H2PO4− leads to transformation of a significant part of the free energy of ATP hydrolysis into the kinetic energy of the solvated phosphate, producing active streaming.
 This assumption of a local mechano-chemical transduction is in accord with Tirosh's mechanism of muscle contraction, where the muscle force derives from an integrated action of active streaming created by ATP hydrolysis.

 Examples of catalytic mechanisms

 In reality, most enzyme mechanisms involve a combination of several different types of catalysis.

 Triose phosphate isomerase

-Triose phosphate isomerase (EC 5.3.1.1) catalyses the reversible interconvertion of the two triose phosphates isomers dihydroxyacetone phosphate and D-glyceraldehyde 3-phosphate.
+Triose phosphate isomerase (EC 5.3.1.1) catalyses the reversible interconversion of the two triose phosphates isomers dihydroxyacetone phosphate and D-glyceraldehyde 3-phosphate.